AshotHeb/photos-react-app/README.md

 ### API Integration

 - **Fetch API** -- Native browser API for HTTP requests

   - Built-in browser support
   - Promise-based API
   - No additional dependencies

+    **⚠️ Important Note**: The Pexels API occasionally returns duplicate photos across different pages (e.g., pages 7 and 8).
+This is a limitation of the API itself, not our application.
+To handle this:

 ## 🎯 Virtualized Grid System